aldelaro5/BugFables-Speedrun-Practice/README.md

 ### Building
 This project is configured for Visual Studio 2019 (previous versions may work, but are untested).
 To build the project, you first need to place the required dlls into the `Libs` directory present on this repository.
 Refer to `Libs/README.txt` for more information on which dlls to place.

-Once this is done, the project should build sucessfully.
-As a convenience, you may want to set the output path to `Bug Fables\BepInEx\plugins\Speedrun-Practice` (where `Bug Fables` is the game's directory) in the project's configuration for ease of testing.
+Once this is done, the project should build successfully.
+To improve convenience, you may want to set the output path to `Bug Fables\BepInEx\plugins\Speedrun-Practice` (where `Bug Fables` is the game's directory) in the project's configuration for ease of testing.

 ### Debugging
 To debug the plugin, you will need the [dnSpy](https://github.com/0xd4d/dnSpy/releases) program (download the file ` dnSpy-net472.zip`).
 Once it's installed, you will need to [download this modified version of mono.dll](https://drive.google.com/open?id=1u_xyatcUWKceWajzNImkvKQuNxKgArHi) and place it at `Mono/EmbedRuntime` from the game's directory.
 You may want to backup or rename the original one that comes with the game in case you want to revert it.

-With this done, you will now be able to debug the plugins with dnSpy.
+With this done, you will now be able to debug the plugin with dnSpy.
 Open the Speedrun-Practice.dll file with dnSpy, click `Start` at the top, select `Unity` as the Debug Engine and select the game's executable in the Executable field (the file `Bug Fables.exe`) and finally, click `OK`.
-You may now place breakpoints, use watches in the `Watch` window and see all the output produced by the plugins and Unity in the `Output` window.
+You may now place breakpoints, use watches in the `Watch` window and see all the output produced by the plugin and Unity in the `Output` window.

-## Contributions, issues reports and features requests
+## Contributions, issue reports and feature requests
-All contributions via pull requests are welcome as well as issues report on this issue tracker.
+All contributions via pull requests are welcome as well as issue reports on this issue tracker.
 You may also request features with this issue tracker.

 If you are planning to submit a pull request, do not share any substantial amount of code from the game as it can lead to copyright issues and thanks to Harmony + BepInEx, it can be avoided in almost all cases.
 Any pull requests that contains substantial amount of code from the game will be immediately denied if I judge it can be done without sharing the code.

 ## Credits
-This plugin was done by Benjee, wataniyob, wintar, Lyght and me with the help of ArchaicEx.
+This plugin was done by Benjee, wataniyob, Wintar, Lyght and I with the help of ArchaicEx.

 ## License
 This plugin is licensed under the MIT license which grants you the permission to freely use, modify and distribute this plugin as long as the original license and its copyright notice is still present.
 Refer to [the MIT license](https://github.com/aldelaro5/BugFables-Speedrun-Practice/blob/master/LICENSE) for more information.

-## Special thanks
+## Special Thanks
-I would like to thank everyone from Moonsprout Games for making this amazing game as it brought inspirations for me and everyone in the community it sparkled.
+I would like to thank everyone from Moonsprout Games for making this amazing game as it brought inspiration to me and to everyone in the community it sparked.